nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the atomic function `load` makes
+In the example above, the transactional function `load` makes
 changes to `url`, `content` and `timestamp` properties.
-While atomic function is running, the changes are visible
+While transactional function is running, the changes are visible
 only inside the function itself.
 The new values become
 atomically visible outside of the function only upon its
 completion.